datalust/seq-input-healthcheck/README.md

-# seq-input-healthcheck
+# seq-input-rabbitmq
-Periodically GET an HTTP resource and write response metrics to Seq
+An example Seq custom input that pulls events from HealthCheck